sandbox/sandbox.github.com/_posts/2015-09-04-making-a-nba-shot-chart-with-vega.md

   because the property was calculated on `enter` instead of on `update`.

+* Notably much more performant than a simpler
+  [React version](/demos/nba-shot-chart) I played with, even when using Vega's SVG rendering as opposed to canvas.
+It looks like React having to update thousands of component's state incurs a lot of overhead.
+There may be a better way to perform transitions with React though.

+* vega's canvas vs SVG rendering, canvas may be smoother but I cannot tell on my machine with a small dataset of this size

+* Using vega's rendering with SVG, I had some issues getting selections to register and sometimes the selection box would disappear on updates to other selections.
+I think it is due to vega marking the `rect` as dirty when a different selection filtered out all of the data

+* Questions:
-* How to draw an individual line segment from a data point instead of one path connecting each data point with a line segment
+  * How to draw an individual line segment from a data point instead of one path connecting each data point with a line segment.

-* How to draw ellipses for the court arcs, this caused the chart to need a specific width/height ratio otherwise the arcs get deformed if the court space gets stretch or contracted
+  * How to draw ellipses for the court arcs.
+Using circles caused the chart to need a specific width/height ratio otherwise the arcs get deformed if the court space gets stretch or contracted from its normal dimensions.

-* It is great as a tool for building a tool to visualize data or prototyping what's needed in a larger system.